Skip to content

 Storage

-All balconies, landings, stairs, stairwells, grounds, parking lots, sidewalks, and other common areas must be kept free of obstructions.
+All hallways, balconies, landings, stairs, stairwells, grounds, parking lots, sidewalks, and other common areas must be kept free of obstructions.

 Exterior window ledges or railings must not be used for decorations or storage.

 Personal property stored outside of apartments must be registered and properly stored in designated storage areas when not in use.
 All property that is not registered and/or not properly stored is subject to removal and may be disposed of according to University Regulations, and applicable State law.
-Residents use storage areas at their own risk; Student Apartments is not responsible for lost, damaged or stolen personal property.
+Residents use storage areas at their own risk; Sunnyside Apartments is not responsible for lost, damaged or stolen personal property.

 Property Registration